erezlevanon/DaisyTouchFunctionGenerator/README.md

 ## What's in the box
-This repository contains an example as using the TouchGenerator as sort of a wavefrom generator sort of an oscilator to generate sounds.
+This repository contains an Arduino Library for the Touch Function Generator and an example as using the TouchGenerator as sort of a wavefrom generator sort of an oscilator to generate sounds.

 - At low frequencies (<30Hz) it sounds like a blip generating machine, where the touch sequence controls the pitch and arrangement of those bleeps.
 - At audible frequencies it functions as a unique oscilator where the waveform is conroled by the touch sequence.